Guides

 electric blanket with temperature control - electric blanket advice

-During the colder months, an electric blanket is a popular addition to houses across the UK because it provides that extra level of warmth that you can't get with an ordinary blanket.
-Find out why so many chose to use a heated blanket or if you want to know more about how to use an electric blanket and if they’re safe to use, then we’ve got you covered.
+During the colder months, it's not always enough to rely on your radiator to keep you warm while you sleep.
+That’s why an electric blanket is becoming an increasingly popular addition to houses across the UK, providing that extra level of warmth that you can't get with an ordinary blanket.
+Join us and find out why so many people choose to use a heated blanket and let us help you find the perfect electric blanket for your needs.
+Or, if you’re just looking to find out how to safely use your electric blanket, then we’ve got you covered too.

 what is an electric blanket?

 An electric blanket, also known as a heated blanket, is a bedding accessory that contains built-in electrical heating elements.
-It’s designed to generate warmth by delivering controlled heat and they typically come with adjustable temperature settings, allowing you to select your preferred level of warmth.
+Generally placed under a bed sheet but on top of a mattress protector, an electric blanket is designed to generate warmth by delivering controlled heat.
+They typically have adjustable temperature settings, allowing you to select your preferred level of warmth before hitting the hay.

 are electric blankets safe?

-So, how safe are electric blankets?
-Generally, electric blankets are very safe to use with the correct care and guidance.
-When purchasing an electric blanket, buying one that is brand new, rather than second-hand is always advisable and it’s also important to check that the blanket you choose includes overheating protection.
+Electric blankets are very safe to use with the correct care and guidance.
+When purchasing an electric blanket, buying one that is brand new, rather than second-hand, is always advisable.
+It’s also important to check that the blanket you choose includes overheating protection.

 can you sleep with an electric blanket on?

-Electric blankets should never be left unattended when turned on.
-But, can you leave an electric blanket on all night?
-We don't recommend sleeping with an electric blanket on all night and a thermostatic control or timer should be used if you choose to leave your electric blanket on.
-Make sure to read the instructions before using your electric blanket – this has all the information you need to prevent any hazards, such as how to use and care for your blanket.
+Electric blankets should never be left unattended when turned on but, we know it’s easy to doze off when snuggled under one.
+We don't recommend sleeping with an electric blanket on or leaving it heated up all night unless you have a thermostatic control or timer which will automatically turn it off.
+You should make sure to read the instructions before using your electric blanket as this has all the information you need to prevent any hazards, including safety advice.

 how long do electric blankets last?

 An electric blanket should be replaced roughly every 10 years.
 It’s essential to replace your blanket if it begins to show signs of wear and tear.
-If you notice any of the damages below then you should consider replacing your blanket for safety reasons:
+If you notice any of the damages below, you should consider replacing your blanket for safety reasons:

 • Creasing or folding